IBBoard/cawbird/README.md

 Due to [changes in the Twitter API](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/migration/introduction), Cawbird has the following limitations:

 * Cawbird will update every two minutes
-* Cawbird does not get notified of the following, which will be refreshed on restart:
+* Cawbird does not get notified of the following actions when performed outside Cawbird, which will be refreshed on restart:
   * Unfavourite
   * Follow/Unfollow
   * Block/Unblock